-Polyester is an artificial fibre which is used widely around the world, and is made from oil.
-Recycled polyester is a more sustainable option to conventional polyester, since it is made from oil-based waste such as PET bottles.
+Polyester is an artificial fibre which is used widely around the world, in for example sportswear, and is made from oil.
+Recycled polyester is a more sustainable option to conventional polyester, and is made from oil-based waste such as PET bottles.
 Thus, this prevents plastic waste from ending up in landfills.

 Polyamide is another popular oil-based fibre, often used to make underwear and tights, but also outerwear.
 We get our recycled polyamide from materials like old fishing nets and carpets.
 We also utilise leftover waste from production, which meaning we save natural resources and reduce what ends up in landfill.

 Recycled wool is the perfect material for our heavier, outdoor garments.
 It comes from the waste or cut-offs created during production, or from clothes gathered via our garment collecting initiative.
 By recycling wool, we save raw materials and reduce what ends up in landfill.
 We also use recycled wool in knitted sweaters, hats, gloves and scarves.

 Linen is a soft and durable material made from flax plants.
 Organic linen comes from plants grown without chemical pesticides or fertilisers; making it better for both the farmers’ health and the environment.
 It is of the same high quality as conventional linen, but without any genetically modified fibres.

 Conventional silk comes from silk worms living in mulberry trees.
 Organic silk guarantees that the trees the worms live in are organic, meaning grown in an environmentally friendly way using natural and sustainable farming techniques.
 It has the same high quality as conventional silk.